 Support the Festival

-In order to make scholarships available — and have the best festival experience possible — we need people willing to becoming part of ongoing support of the festival.
+In order to make scholarships available — and have the best festival experience possible — we need people willing to become part of the ongoing support of the festival.
 We encourage you to consider becoming a member of the Wild Goose Wings to ensure the future of the festival!

 Coming and Going

 For safety, comfort, and care for the environment, no driving around the festival grounds is permitted.
 Note for RV Vehicle Campers: Please have your RV on site after 11 am but no later than 4 pm on Thursday.
 (All vehicles may begin arriving at 10 am on Thursday, and campers can drive their cars to their campsites on-site to unload between 10 am and 4 pm on Thursday.)
 All vehicles (other than RVs) must be moved to the parking area by 4 pm on Thursday.
-Please note that once the festival commences your vehicle cannot leave the site except in the case of an emergency.
-If you are unable to attend the entire event you must let the parking attendants know this when you arrive, and we will provide alternative parking for your RV adjacent to the main parking lot.
-Please note that the festival ends at 12:30 pm on Sunday, and we kindly ask everyone to be off the site by 2 pm.
+Please note that the festival ends around 1:00 pm on Sunday, and we kindly ask everyone to be off the site by 4 pm.

 Trash, Recycling and Compost

 Please help us reduce our waste by following this simple request: If you bring it with you, take it home!
 If you need some trash bags, just ask!
 Please sort glass, aluminum, plastic, cardboard, and trash.
 Food vendors are using all compostable utensils and paper products at the festival.
-In the food vendor area you will find compost, recycling, and trash containers — please sort any trash (plastic, aluminum, foil, etc.) from your left over food, paper plates, cups and napkins and the utensils from food vendors and COMPOST THEM!
+In the food vendor area, you will find trash containers — if recycling and compost is available, please sort any trash (plastic, aluminum, foil, etc.) from your left over food, paper plates, cups and napkins and the utensils from food vendors and COMPOST THEM!
 We are also encouraging people to bring re-fillable water containers as there will be spigots providing good drinking water around the site.

 The Wild Goose festival is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
 We do not tolerate harassment of festival participants in any form.
 [MORE]